Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Crepes| ©Delaney Van

-As in many other countries, February 2 is celebrated in France as Candlemas Day; in the Christian tradition this day was the day of the purification of the Virgin Mary after her birth.
-Today La Chandeleur in Paris is better known as the day of crepes, a date in which families and friends prepare and enjoy together this delicious dessert.
+As in many other countries, Candlemas Day is celebrated in France on February 2.
+In the Christian tradition this day took place the purification of the Virgin Mary after the birth.
+Nowadays La Chandeleur in Paris is better known as the day of crepes, a date when families and friends prepare and enjoy together this delicious dessert.

-If you are in Paris for these dates come to one of the best Parisian creperies that will surely join the party preparing a special menu.
+If your trip coincides with this date, come to one of the best Parisian creperies that will surely join the party preparing a special menu.
+You can also book a pastry class in Paris.

-In particular I consider a complicated task to choose only one option, so I present you a list of my particular favorites.
+In particular I consider it a complicated task to choose only one option, so I present you a list with my particular favorites.
 This is a list so feel free to explore new options on your own.

 • La Cuiller en Bois: 108 Rue des Entrepreneurs.
 75015.